syncfusion-content/windowsforms-docs/WindowsForms/TabControlAdv/Tab-Navigation.md

-3. Set the TabPrimitiveType as required and click Ok.
+3. Set the TabPrimitiveType as required and click OK.

    ![](TabPrimitives_images/TabPrimitives_img7.jpeg)